phoenixak/Phoenixak/README.md

 ## 🚀 About Me

-Passionate **Data Scientist** and **Machine Learning Engineer** with expertise in developing end-to-end ML solutions.
-I specialize in transforming complex data into actionable insights and building scalable AI systems that drive business value.
+Passionate **Data Scientist** and **Machine Learning Engineer** with full-stack development expertise.
+I specialize in building end-to-end ML solutions - from data analysis and model development to production deployment and web application integration.

 ```python
 class DataScientist: